Individual Shared Responsibility Provision

 - Make a shared responsibility payment with your federal income tax return for the months that you did not have coverage or an exemption.

-For Tax Year 2016, the IRS will not consider a return complete and accurate if the taxpayer does not report full-year coverage, claim a coverage exemption, or report a shared responsibility payment on the tax return.
 Most taxpayers have qualifying health care coverage for all 12 months in the year, and will check the "Full-year coverage" box on their return.

 Find out if you’re eligible for a coverage exemption or must make a payment by using our interactive tool, Am I eligible for a coverage exemption or required to make an Individual Shared Responsibility Payment?.